 - D—Lastly, disinfect and distance.
 Remember to practice good hygiene and physical distancing for the good of everyone.

 Facing covid specifically with children in mind is important.

 When we have feelings of fear and anxiety, children will inevitable pick up on this.
 It is important that children can speak about their feelings and concerns.
 These following tips can help guide you on how to approach this crisis with children:

-- Try and answer their questions in an honest and age-appropriate way can help reduce anxiety they may be feeling
+- Try and answer their questions in an honest and age-appropriate way.
+This can help reduce anxiety they may be feeling.

-- Be an “air-steward”- It is important to try and model calmness with your child as children will look for you to cues on how to manage their own worries.
+- Be an “air-steward”- It is important to try and model calmness with your child, as children will look for you for cues on how to manage their own worries.
 Your child is sensitive and responsive to not only what you say but how you say it.
 Being calm, in control, reassuring, and matter of fact.

-- Try not to overwhelm them with unnecessary information (for example death rates), so to minimise their anxiety
+- Try not to overwhelm them with unnecessary information (for example death rates or case numbers), so to minimise their anxiety.

 - Seek support when needed.
 If your child’s anxiety is impacting everyday life, a psychologist may be able to help.